-If a renewal application for a product authorised under Article 10(1) has been submitted with full documentation according to Annex 3, as required for products authorised under Article 10(1) (see below), , the RMS can decide to apply the shortened timetable.
+In cases where a renewal application for a product authorised under Article 10(1) has been submitted with full documentation according to Annex 3, the RMS can decide to apply the shortened timetable, which in this case will be notified to the CMSs via e-mail.

-Member States can still choose to request additional documentation if they consider that the benefit/risk balance cannot be confirmed without the data however, it is expected that for products authorised under Article 10(1) the reduced clinical documentation (as described under 3.6) will be the maximum data required.
+Member States can still choose to request additional documentation if they consider that the benefit/risk balance cannot be confirmed without the data.
+However, it is expected that for products authorised under Article 10(1) the reduced clinical documentation (as described under 3.6) will be the maximum data required.
 Member states requiring additional information should request this during the validation period.
-The RMS has the responsibility to set the timetable and in cases where additional data is required, can choose to run the procedure in accordance with the normal 60/90-day timetable.
+The RMS has the responsibility to set the timetable and in cases where additional data is required, can choose to run the procedure in accordance with the normal 60/90-day timetable or the shortened 30-day timetable.